saskeli/Dynamic_SBWT_experiments/README.md

 ## Generating the plots

+You can generate all the plots with
 ```sh
 python3 plots.py
 ```

-This will save all the plots in the `plot` folder, and create an archive from it.
+This will save the plots in the `plot` folder, and create an archive from it.